 Matt has previously served as an executive board member of the Word of Mouth Marketing Association, on the board of the Direct Marketing Association (DMA) 2005/06 and the Interactive Advertising Bureau (IAB) 2004-2006.

-Matt was named to Crain’s Tech 25 in 2011 and to Crain’s 40 under 40 in 2005.
+Matt was named to Crain’s Tech 25 in 2011, 12 and 13 and to Crain’s 40 under 40 in 2005.
 He has been nominated for the Ernst & Young Entrepreneur of the Year Award for both CoolSavings and Viewpoints.
 Matt has been cited as an industry expert in The New York Times, The Wall Street Journal, The Chicago Tribune, Fortune Small Business, and a variety of other national and regional publications.
 He has also appeared on Fox News, CNN, CNBC, WGN, CBS 2 Chicago and WTTW to discuss the future of digital media.

 Matt holds a BA in Political Science from the George Washington University (’92).
 Matt is married, to Lucy, with three boys Max , Charlie, and Eli.